title

 King Charles will lose his head

-The Parliaments of Queen Elizabeth had been rarely summoned, and when Parliament was summoned its respect for her was aided by her frugality.
-James' frugality had also been appreciated by Parliament, as had his reduction in corruption and his balanced budget.
-But Charles lost the respect of Parliament.
-Believing that his rule was not as absolute as he had thought it should be, he chose in 1629 to put an end to Parliament.
-He jailed people who objected.
+Charles jailed people who objected to his ending Parliament.
 He scared property owners with his attempts to raise money.
 Charles raised customs duties.
 He persecuted Puritans, and he attempted to impose the Anglican Church's prayer book upon the Scottish Calvinists called Presbyterians.
-In 1638 the Presbyterians rebelled against this, and Charles needed the cooperation of the bourgeoisie and gentry -- who had the money that he needed to combat the Scots' rebellion.
+In 1638 the Presbyterians rebelled.
+Charles needed the cooperation of the bourgeoisie and gentry – who had the money that he needed to combat the Scots' rebellion.
 In 1640, Charles reconvened Parliament.
-Parliament refused to vote for the money that Charles wished.
-Charles dismissed Parliament again, and the Scots invaded northern England, stopping only when a desperate Charles reconvened Parliament again.
+Parliament refused to vote for the money that Charles wanted.
+He dismissed Parliament again, and the Scots invaded northern England, stopping only when a desperate Charles reconvened Parliament again.

-To get the money he needed, Charles promised not to attempt to tax without the consent of the House of Commons, to convene Parliament at least once every three years, to refrain from arbitrary imprisonment, to refrain from quartering troops in people's homes and not to impose martial law in time of peace.
+To get the money he needed, Charles promised not to attempt to tax without the consent of Parliament's House of Commons, to convene Parliament at least once every three years, to refrain from arbitrary imprisonment, to refrain from quartering troops in people's homes and not to impose martial law when there was peace.
 Special courts that Charles had created were abolished.
-Parliament won the execution of Charles' minister, the Earl of Strafford, whom Parliament's members held responsible for what they saw as illegal acts between 1629 and 1640.
-With these victories, Parliament voted for money that was given to the Scots sitting in occupation of a part of northern England, and the Scots returned home.
+Parliament voted for the execution of Charles' minister, the Earl of Strafford, whom Parliament's members held responsible for what they saw as illegal acts between 1629 and 1640.
+Parliament also voted for money for the Scots occupying part of northern England, and the Scots returned home.

-Then another crisis erupted -- in Ireland.
+Then another crisis erupted – in Ireland.
 Catholics rose up and slaughtered thousands of Protestants.
 In London, Parliament voted against collecting the money necessary for Charles to organize an army to move against Ireland's Catholics, Parliament fearing that with such an army Charles would also try to re-establish his absolute powers.
-Charles saw that Parliament was divided -- as politicians usually are on various issues -- and he moved against those members of Parliament he disliked most.
+Charles saw that Parliament was divided – as politicians usually are on various issues – and he moved against those members of Parliament he disliked most.
 He tried having five members of the House of Commons arrested.
-Outside of Parliament was much support for Parliament.
-Presbyterians ministers urged rebellion from their pulpits.
-In London, where Presbyterians were numerous, people rose up against Charles.
-Those supporting Charles tended to be aristocrats, called Cavaliers.
-Many in Parliament, especially in the House of Lords, went over to the side of the king.
-On the other side remained the London revolutionaries and what was left of Parliament, including its Puritan members, called the Roundheads because of their short hair.
-The king and the Cavaliers had their own army, and Parliament had its army, and civil war began.

 Most of those in Parliament's army carried Bibles, and they were led by a devout Puritan member of Parliament named Oliver Cromwell.
 He was a good organizer and military commander.
-Parliament's army was aided by the strict discipline that was characteristic of the Calvinists -- a strict discipline that helped in maintaining military formation in the heat of battle.
-Cromwell and his army defeated the Cavaliers at Marston Moor in northern England and the following year, 1645, at Naseby in central England.
-And King Charles was taken prisoner and put on trial for treason.
+His army was aided by the strict discipline that was characteristic of the Calvinists, a discipline that helped in maintaining military formation in the heat of battle.
+Cromwell and his army defeated the Cavaliers at Marston Moor in northern England in 1644, and the following year, 1645, at Naseby in central England.
+King Charles was taken prisoner and put on trial for treason.